Colonel Tye: Prelude to Revolution

-In November 1775, John Murray, 4th Earl of Dunmore, the royal governor of Virginia, issued a proclamation offering freedom to all slaves and indentured servants who would leave American masters and join the British.
+In November 1775, John Murray, 4th Earl of Dunmore, the royal governor of Virginia, issued a proclamation offering freedom to all slaves and indentured servants who would leave American masters and join the British cause to suppress the insurrection.
 Lord Dunmore's act successfully prompted conspiracy among slaves in the Atlantic region, as many African Americans left their rebel masters to join the British.
 The proclamation and the disruption of the war contributed to an estimated nearly 100,000 slaves escaping during the Revolution, some to join the British.
 Planters considered Dunmore's offer a "diabolical scheme"; it contributed to their support for the Patriot cause.

 Titus Cornelius coincidentally escaped from Corlies' property the day after Dunmore's proclamation and he joined British forces.
 Titus observed the Quakers' unsuccessful attempts to persuade Corlies to free his slaves.
 Reaching his twenty-first birthday also inspired Titus to escape, as it marked the age when most Quakers freed their slaves.
 Carrying only a small amount of clothing "drawn up at one end with string", Titus left Corlies' property and walked toward Williamsburg, Virginia.
 Corlies placed advertisements in Pennsylvania newspapers, promising a reward of "three pounds of proclamation money" for capturing Titus.